Why not include utilities?

 Collectible Stocks and Bonds of North American Utilities

-Practically every mid-size and larger North American town and city had streetcar service powered by horses and mules by the 1880s.
+By the 1880s, practically every mid-size and larger North American town and city had streetcar service powered by horses and mules.
 Electric motors had been around for a half century and numerous attempts had been made to perfect electric haulage with only partial success.
 In June, 1883, the United States Electric Company displayed a 2,700-pound electric locomotive named "The Judge" at the National Exposition of Railway Appliances in Chicago.
-Over the course of two weeks in carried 26,805 attendees in a single car over a 0.3-mile track around the Exposition Hall.
+Over the course of two weeks, it carried 26,805 attendees in a single car over a 0.3-mile track around the Exposition Hall.

 Electrified Union Passenger Railway from unattributed newspaper

-Starting in August, 1884, a company named Bentley-Knight ran an electrified streetcar over a stretch of the East Cleveland Street Railway Co for about a year.
+Starting in August, 1884, the Bentley-Knight company ran an electrified streetcar over a stretch of the East Cleveland Street Railway Co for about a year.
 That effort seems to qualify as the first commercial street railway project in North America.

-In September, 1885, about the time the Cleveland project wound up, the Daft Company put another electric car attempt into operation on the Union Passenger Railway in Baltimore.
+In September, 1885, about the time the Bentley-Knight project wound up, the Daft Company put another electric car experiment into operation on the Union Passenger Railway in Baltimore.
 That project used motorized "dummies" that pulled small four-wheel streetcars and picked up energy from an electrified third rail.

 More commercial streetcar applications quickly followed, the earliest being: